dalemusser/cloudnode/aws_ec2_node/aws_ec2_copy_files.md

-# Copy Files from Workstation to EC2 Instance
+# Copying Files from Workstation to EC2 Instance

 This document describes how to copy files from a development workstation (the local computer) to an EC2 instance (the server).